ct-js/docs.ctjs.rocks/docs/troubleshooting-teared-background.md

-# My repeating background or tiles split into squares!
+# My repeating background splits into squares!

 **How it may look:**

 ![](./images/ts_TearedBackgroundExample.png)

-**Solution:** Make sure that you mark your background texture as tiled in its Graphic editor:
+**Solution:** Make sure that you mark your background texture as such in its Texture editor:

 ![](./images/ts_TearedBackground.png)